BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Denmark for a mix of good weather and fewer crowds?
+When is the absolute best time to visit Denmark if I want to experience 'hygge' without the crowds?

-Is it easy to get around Denmark without a car, especially between cities?
+How easy is it to get around Denmark without a car, especially to smaller towns?

-What's a common Danish custom or etiquette I should be aware of?
+What's a common Danish custom I should be aware of to avoid any faux pas?

 What is the cheapest month to visit Denmark?